dgvergel/dgvergel.github.io/about.md

 ## Intellectual property

-(i) The original content of this blog is the intellectual property of its author, Daniel Gómez Vergel.
-Its reproduction, distribution, modification, or public communication, in whole or in part, is prohibited without the author's prior express written consent, except where permitted by applicable law or by the permissions granted in this notice. (ii) Unless otherwise stated, the source code published on this blog is distributed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
-Its use is governed by the terms of that license, which in particular require proper attribution of the code's authorship. (iii) Images generated using artificial intelligence will be identified as such where appropriate.
-Their use may be subject to the licensing terms of the service provider and to applicable laws and regulations. (iv) Any intellectual property rights belonging to third parties with respect to libraries, trademarks, algorithms, technologies, or any other elements mentioned in the articles remain the property of their respective owners.
+1. The original content of this blog is the intellectual property of its author, Daniel Gómez Vergel.
+Its reproduction, distribution, modification, or public communication, in whole or in part, is prohibited without the author's prior express written consent, except where permitted by applicable law or by the permissions granted in this notice.

+2. Unless otherwise stated, the source code published on this blog is distributed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+Its use is governed by the terms of that license, which in particular require proper attribution of the code's authorship.

+3. Images generated using artificial intelligence will be identified as such where appropriate.
+Their use may be subject to the licensing terms of the service provider and to applicable laws and regulations.

+4. Any intellectual property rights belonging to third parties with respect to libraries, trademarks, algorithms, technologies, or any other elements mentioned in the articles remain the property of their respective owners.

 ## Privacy Notice